 Bring in curiosity in your reader right at the beginning – with a dramatic question or an appropriate opening – so that they stay to find out what happens to the characters.

-Your plot could begin with a flashback.
+Your plot could begin with a flashback or other techniques.

 Once you have finished your first draft check to see – does your plot have an obstacle and does your character undergo a change?